 Another option for off-site optimization is through “guest blogging”.
 You can participate in other blogs and, as long as it’s appropriate, include your site (through a link) or an article of yours if it adds information to the post you are writing as a guest.
 That way, you yourself create the backlinks.

 - Share your articles on social networks.
 Not only will you generate more traffic towards your blog but spiders also look for those posts that have been shared many times, that have lots of comments and/or have been mentioned on various social networks.
 These are important factors when trying to influence your article’s position on the search engine results list.

 Other aspects to take into consideration:

-1-Choose a plataform that’s easy to use and one which you can apply SEO strategies.
+1-Choose a platform that’s easy to use and one which you can apply SEO strategies.
 I personally recommend WordPress because it’s the easiest and most practical.
-Besides, it has sooooo many more plugins, widgets and apps compatible to WP than any other platform (which is ideal for beginners in the SEO world.)
+Besides, it has sooooo many more plugins, widgets, and apps compatible with WP than any other platform (which is ideal for beginners in the SEO world.)
 We use the plugin for SEO called “WordPress SEO by Yoast“.
 Below you’ll see how to see how good your SEO is directly from WP.
 On the admin screen, look underneath your article and check on the following aspects: